Ray Harroun: Race wins

-Retroactive champion designation
+Revisionist champion designation

 During the years that Harroun was driving, the AAA designated some races each year as "championship" events.
-However, there was no actual year-long championship, and no points were awarded.
-In 1927, points were assigned retroactively, and champions were designated for those years.
+However, there was no actual year-long points championship, and no points were awarded by the AAA Contest Board.
+In 1927, the Contest Board negated their history; points were assigned retroactively, and National Champions were designated for those years.
 At that time, Harroun was designated the champion for the 1910 season.
+Historians consider these revised results to be unofficial.

-The first Indianapolis 500
+The inaugural Indianapolis 500

-At the first Indianapolis 500 in 1911, his use of what would now be called a rear-view mirror, rather than the riding mechanic specified in the rules, created controversy, but was ultimately allowed.
+At the inaugural Indianapolis 500 in 1911, Harroun's use of what would now be called a rear-view mirror, rather than the riding mechanic specified in the rules, created controversy, but was ultimately allowed.
 Harroun went on to win at an average speed of 74.602 mi/h.
 Harroun, who came out of retirement to race in the first 500, would not race after 1911.
 Harroun's historic Firestone-shod yellow #32 Marmon "Wasp," in which he won the Indianapolis 500, is on display at the Indianapolis Motor Speedway Hall of Fame Museum.

 The 50th Anniversary race in 1961 was won by A. J. Foyt, and both Harroun and Foyt appeared together on the television program I've Got a Secret—their secret being their respective wins at Indianapolis.

 Later career

 After retiring from racing, Harroun continued engineering work for Marmon, and later for the Maxwell racing team.

 In 1916, Harroun started his own automobile company in Wayne, Michigan, called the Harroun Motor Car Company.
 The venture folded after World War I, and today a street in Wayne is named for him.

 In 1927 he joined Lincoln Products.

-He continued to work in the automotive industry until his retirement at age 89.
+He continued to work in the automotive industry until his retirement at age 79.
 He died on January 19, 1968.